xPhoenixMedia/clearstatus/content/default/issues/2020-06-21-21-jun-mainframe-outage.md

 twitterFeed: ""
 enableComments: true
 ---
 We are currently investigating an Outage on our Pterodactyl Deploy Server.
-We've taken down our Mainframe to fix the issue.
+We've taken down our Mainframe to fix the issue.\
+\
+- We have reconnected to our Pterodactyl Server and are currently monitoring the situation.